niner-games/outlaws/.github/ISSUE_TEMPLATE/feature-request.md

 - **When** what
 - **Then** what

-If possible, add a screenshot (<kbd>PrtSc</kbd>) or a screencast (_LICEcap_, _ScreenToGif_).

-Provide information about device, system version and browser only, if it matters (i.e. bug cannot be reproduced everywhere or is client-specific).
+Provide device, system and browser information only, if it matters (i.e. this is a feature specific to one domain).